AdiPatel095/ReadmeGenerator/README.md

 N/A

 ## Features
-It asks values for each fields that can be filled out as you can see I have done with my README.md
+Lists each question and user is presented with a prompt to answer with the value to fill that field on the README, Also adds proper license and badging

 ## How to Contribute
-Contact me via Email at adipatel095@gmail.com
+Contact me via E-mail at adipatel095@gmail.com

 ## Tests
-N/A
+<iframe src="https://drive.google.com/file/d/1S7HEXZLJfZTr4TFaKyKQ6mnvRRwAz4fW/preview" width="640" height="480"></iframe>